RosarioCCLab/DP4-App/README.md

 ### Description
 DP4+ App is an integrated software capable of performing already parameterized DP4+ and MM-DP4+ calculations.
 Furthermore, Custom-DP4+ calculations can be performed, where any level of theory required can be parameterized.
 Its friendly graphical interface allows easy manipulation of multiple Gaussian calculations and automatic information processing to perform the probabilistic calculus.

+## Functionalities
+The DP4+ App calculation methods determine probability of correlation between experimental information and two or more sets of calculated magnetic tensors from a group of candidate molecules in study.
+Probabilities are determined using raw as well as scaled data, following the mathematical formalism of Bayesian methods.
+To carry out a calculation, you must have the one-dimensional spectrum of C and/or H of your molecule under study and the Gaussian "nmr" calculations of its plausible isomers (candidates).
+The theory level used in the Gaussian calculations must match the level used in the DP4+ App.
+Therefore, the software offers 24 DP4+ levels, 36 MM-DP4+ levels and in case this is not enough, the possibility to parameterize your own level with Custom DP4+.
+For more details on available functions and levels, access the DP4+ App user guide

 ### Installation Requirements
 **DP4+ App** needs python 3.8 or later to work.
 Find it in <https://www.python.org/downloads/>